JasonGROSSO/Moonshot-project/documents/report/written-report.md

 **Description**: Users can input parameters to give to the interpreter.
 **Requirement**:

-- The graphical interface must asks for the path to the file, the type of component and the name of the component,
+- The graphical interface must ask for the path to the file, the type of component and the name of the component,
-- The process must be blocked until the 3 parameters are filled with correct informations
+- The process must be blocked until the 3 parameters are filled with correct information

 #### Launch the interpreter

-**Description**: Once the parameters are filled the interpreter interpret the files and look for the component.
+**Description**: Once the parameters are filled the interpreter interprets the files and looks for the component.
 **Requirement**:

 - The graphical interface must start the interpreter with the parameters specified by the users,
 - The Interpreter must open the file specified and look for the component.

-#### Print informations about the component
+#### Print information about the component

-**Description**: When the interpreter encounter the specified component it prints information about the component.
+**Description**: When the interpreter encounters the specified component it prints information about the component.
 **Requirement**:

 - The interpreter must recognise the component,
-- The interpreter must print in a single line, relevant informations about the component,
+- The interpreter must print in a single line, relevant information about the component,
 - Who called the component, what value the component had, what value the component has after it has been called.

 #### Use Cases